HrutvikBhavsar/Nucleic_Acid_Superposition_with_3D4/README.md

 The intended workflow of this pipeline is:

    1)Download a tsv from the Structural Antibody Database (http://opig.stats.ox.ac.uk/webapps/newsabdab/sabdab/) that contains only antibodies bound to nucleic acid antigens.
+Or use tsv file already in this git repo.

    2)Use Nucleic_Acid_DeleteBadPDBs.py and Nucleic_Acid_Exception_List.tsv to delete bad lines from your .tsv.